libsdl-org/SDL/docs/README-migration.md

 The gamepad binding structure has been removed in favor of exchanging bindings in text format.

+Controllers with a diamond button configuration by default will their buttons mapped according to position, instead of by label (affects for instance Nintendo controllers).
+As before, this can be adjusted using the SDL_GAMECONTROLLER_USE_BUTTON_LABELS hint.

 SDL_GameControllerGetSensorDataWithTimestamp() has been removed.
 If you want timestamps for the sensor data, you should use the sensor_timestamp member of SDL_EVENT_GAMEPAD_SENSOR_UPDATE events.

 SDL_CONTROLLER_TYPE_VIRTUAL has been removed, so virtual controllers can emulate other gamepad types.
 If you need to know whether a controller is virtual, you can use SDL_IsJoystickVirtual().